Chapter 1: Draven

 “I-I...”
 I felt a knot fall in his throat.
 A forced swallow.
 “I don’t got it, s-sir—”

-“I—I can’t!
-It’s not enough time!
-I—I’m in the process of selling my house.
-I just need a little more time,” I sighed and snatched him up by the collar.
-Arlo released a yelp as I slammed him against the brick wall.
-The train was still a little ways away, but its bellowing groan along the creaking tracks gradually grew louder.
+I sighed and snatched him up by the collar.
+Arlo released a yelp when I slammed him against the brick wall.
+The train was still a little ways away, but its bellowing groan along the creaking tracks was gradually growing louder.

-“Does it look like he did?”
 Caspian glanced at me from under his white eyelashes as I held up the handkerchief with just the tip of Arlo’s finger poking out of it.
-His nose scrunched up.
+His nose scrunched.

 “Hurry it up, will ya?”
 I cupped my hands around my mouth to shout at the driver, Hartley.
+His handlebar mustache quirked in the rear view mirror, but he didn’t respond.
+He was slender in stature and always wore suits while he was on the job, and also a man of few words.

-“Somebody’s irritable,” Caspian mumbled, focusing heavily on his game as he held the phone closer to his face.
+“Somebody’s irritable,” Caspian mumbled, focusing on his game as he held the phone closer to his face.

 “I used my last smoke.
 Not only that, but the sun’s about to be up,” I grumbled.